Challenges of the Military Transition to Civilian Life

-Some of the most common challenges someone will face when transitioning to civilian life are:1,2
+Some of the most common challenges someone may face when transitioning to civilian life are:1,2

 - Relating to people who don’t have military experience.
-Outside of the service, veterans may struggle to be understood by others.
+Outside of the service, Veterans might struggle to be understood by others.

 - Connecting to services.
 Doctors, dentists, barbers, and many other services are provided by the military.
 In the civilian world, a person must establish new relationships with providers.
 They may also need psychiatric care and counseling to address mental health concerns and may fear how they’ll be seen for seeking it out.

-Between 27% and 44% of veterans report having a difficult time when transitioning from military life.
-Some of the factors resulting in greater difficulty during this civilian transition include:3
+Between 27% and 44% of Veterans report having a difficult time when transitioning from military life.
+Some factors that may make the transition more difficult include:3

 - Experiencing a mental or physical trauma during service.